We Offer Same Day Service M-S 8AM-5PM

 • Know the symptoms of CO poisoning so you can act quickly if someone in your family begins to feel sick.

-• Get fresh air immediately if you think you may have been exposed to carbon monoxide gas.
+• If you think you may have been exposed to carbon monoxide gas, get fresh air immediately.

 • Never use a portable generator indoors or in an enclosed space.